Tom McKibbin: Northern Ireland golfer hits hole-in-one at South African Open - NewsBreak

 BBC

-Raheem Sterling leaves England World Cup squad after burglary at family home
+World Cup 2022: Croatia ‘experience tells’ on penalties but heartbreak again for Japan

-Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Sounds and the BBC Sport website and app.
+Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details.
-Raheem Sterling has left the England World Cup squad in Qatar and returned to London after...
+Japan were once again on the verge of the World...

 BBC